Opiate and Opioid Addiction Treatment

 Partial Hospitalization Program (PHP)

-A partial hospitalization program starts to bridge the gap between inpatient rehab and outpatient care, so they often follow inpatient rehab.
-In a PHP program, the person will have fewer hours of treatment per week than inpatient care and more free time for healing recreational activities.
+A partial hospitalization program starts to bridge the gap between residential rehab and outpatient care, so they often follow residential rehab.
+In a PHP program, the person will have fewer hours of treatment per week than in residential care and more free time for healing recreational activities.
 This helps the person maintain independence outside of rehab while focusing 20 or more hours per week on treatment.

 Medication-Assisted Treatment (MAT)